jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-configuring-a-bucket.rst

 The examples below show how to:

-* Get the CORS configuration for a bucket using :aws-php-class:`GetBucketCors <api-s3-2006-03-01.html#getbucketcors>`.
+* Get the CORS configuration for a bucket using :sdk-php-api-v3:`GetBucketCors <api-s3-2006-03-01.html#getbucketcors>`.
-* Set the CORS configuration for a bucket using :aws-php-class:`PutBucketCors <api-s3-2006-03-01.html#putbucketcors>`.
+* Set the CORS configuration for a bucket using :sdk-php-api-v3:`PutBucketCors <api-s3-2006-03-01.html#putbucketcors>`.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.